Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Composable finite-size security of Gaussian CV-MDI-QKD against general attacks was initially discussed in~\cite{Lupo2018} by first considering the finite-size security against collective Gaussian attacks and then applying Gaussian de Finetti reduction.
-The security proof was later refined and improved in~\cite{Papanastasiou2023} where the explicit methods for data processing were also provided.~\cite{Ghalaii2023} extended the security of Gaussian CV-MDI-QKD to free space channels, generally affected by diffraction, pointing errors, and turbulence effects.
+Composable finite-size security of Gaussian CV-MDI QKD against general attacks was initially discussed by~\cite{Lupo2018} who first considered the finite-size security against collective Gaussian attacks and then applied Gaussian de Finetti reduction.
+The security proof was later refined and improved by~\cite{Papanastasiou2023} who also provided the explicit methods.~\cite{Ghalaii2023} extended the security of Gaussian CV-MDI QKD to free-space channels that are generally affected by diffraction, pointing errors, and turbulence effects.
 More generally,~\cite{Ghalaii2022} extended the composable security to Gaussian quantum networks with untrusted relays.

-Finally, by generalizing the security proof techniques applied to the no-switching protocol, the composable finite-size security against general attacks was also shown in~\cite{Ghorai2019} for two-way Gaussian CV-QKD with heterodyne detection.
+Finally, by generalizing the security proof techniques applied to the no-switching protocol, the composable finite-size security against general attacks was also shown by~\cite{Ghorai2019} for two-way Gaussian CV QKD with heterodyne detection.